Hollywood Family Mourning Loss Of Two Children & Father

 The question that tears at everyone is “how did this happen?”

 “At some point something happened that caused the fun time in the pool to come to an end.
 We may never know how.
-And we surely will never understand why,” said relative Gueter Aurelien.MORE NEWS: Ukrainians Continue To Rally In South Florida, Worry About Loved Ones Back Home
+And we surely will never understand why,” said relative Gueter Aurelien.MORE NEWS: Fort Lauderdale Beach, South Beach, Enact New Safety Rules For Spring Break

 The family is raising money for funeral expenses.
 If you’d like to help out, go to neighbors4neighbors.org/dolcefontus or text DolceFontus to 41444.